chirpstack/chirpstack-gateway-bridge/docs/content/install/config.md

     # Token expiration (symmetric key authentication).
     #
-    # LoRa Gateway Bridge will generate a SAS token with the given expiration.
+    # ChirpStack Gateway Bridge will generate a SAS token with the given expiration.
     # After the token has expired, it will generate a new one and trigger a
     # re-connect (only for symmetric key authentication).
     sas_token_expiration="24h0m0s"